 Reporting Adult Abuse & Neglect

-Pro-tip: One of the best ways to protect yourself from abuse and neglect is to have your Advance Care Plan, Medical Orders, Power of Attorney and Representation Agreements completed.
-Make sure you give your legal rights to someone who will "Do for you as you would do for yourself".
+Pro-tip: The best protection against abuse and neglect is having your Advance Care Plan, Medical Orders, Power of Attorney, and Representation Agreement in place before you need them.
+Give your legal rights to someone who will do for you as you would do for yourself.

 Have questions about your care options?
 Our Coordination Team is ready to help.